Is Canada using science or not for decision-making?

 Gunter Jochum is a farmer and the President of the Western Canadian Wheat Growers Association, a Saskatoon, Saskatchewan-based not-for-profit farm advocacy group keen on developing agriculture policy solutions that strengthen the profitability and sustainability of Canadian farming and the agricultural industry.

-On Dr. Nemer’s non-committal response, Jochum stated in a press release that: “More and more government departments are failing to deliver on their mandates, and are being ideologically captured.
-We see this in Agriculture Canada, and now in the office of the Chief Science Advisor.
+On Dr. Nemer’s non-committal response, Jochum stated in a press release, “More and more government departments are failing to deliver on their mandates and are being ideologically captured.
+We see this in Agriculture Canada and now in the office of the Chief Science Advisor.

 “At a time of food insecurity and skyrocketing consumer prices for basic food staples, to fail to consider the impact on the food supply of fertilizer reductions is frankly appalling,” he continued.

-“Canadians deserve a public policy that is based on science and common sense,” he explained.
-“Neither supports reducing the Canadian food supply at this time, and that is what mandated fertilizer cuts will do.
+“Canadians deserve a public policy based on science and common sense,” he explained.
+“Neither supports reducing the Canadian food supply at this time, which is what mandated fertilizer cuts will do.

 It also appears to place in jeopardy the Canadian government’s stance that it uses science-based reasoning when making decisions affecting Canadian agriculture.